-Dr. Tenia Kyriazi, Deputy Director Academic Operations at Middlesex University Dubai
+Dr Tenia Kyriazi, Deputy Director of Academic Operations at Middlesex University Dubai

 Eric Schell, Cabinet Schell / ADVOCAXIO / The Global Diwan

-Eric also knows the decision-making mechanisms in professional associations, organizations, federations, political parties, and the main opinion leaders.
-He participated in the first impetus of decentralization from 1983 in professional functions in local authorities Saint Etienne then in Orléans, Caen, and Tours.
-He served as director of cabinet to a president of the general council, vice-president of the Senate, two senator-mayors of large cities, and adviser to a regional president.
+Eric also knows the decision-making mechanisms in professional associations, organisations, federations, political parties, and the foremost opinion leaders.
+He participated in the first impetus of decentralisation from 1983 in professional functions in local authorities in Saint Etienne, then in Orléans, Caen, and Tours.
+He served as cabinet director to a president of the general council, vice-president of the Senate, two senator-mayors of large cities, and adviser to a regional president.

 Responsible for economic development and international promotion for public authorities, he has been in regular contact with private companies and is therefore familiar with the issues of competition and competitiveness.

-Speaking English and German, Eric Schell has an international outlook, materialized by numerous business and tourism promotion missions in the United States, Japan, China, and many European countries.
+Speaking English and German, Eric Schell has an international outlook, materialised by numerous business and tourism promotion missions in the United States, Japan, China, and many European countries.